 Over many years and in many kitchens, I have curated spice blends for what seems like every flavor combination imaginable.
 When I cooked in Zanzibar, I was impressed with how much better a simple piece of fresh fish tasted when combined with fresh spices ground straight from the spice farm next door.
 After that, I set out to source the freshest and highest quality spices to put together in my craft spice blends and bring them to your home.

 By creating a Spice Company, I am able to get the spices from the purveyor to your table in the shortest time possible, giving you the freshest experience.
 In addition to delivering high quality spices to your home, I want to use my years in the kitchen to elevate your home-cooked meals to chef-level.
-Through my blogs and recipes, I want to show you when is the prime time to add salt to a dish?
-How can adding spices a different times through the cooking process give a deeper flavor to your dish?
+Through my blogs and recipes, I want to show you things like when is the prime time to add salt to a dish.
+How can adding spices at different times through the cooking process give a deeper flavor to your dish?
 Why does it matter whether you cut an onion long-ways or short-ways?
-Let me elevate your kitchen game and impress your family!
+Let me elevate your kitchen game and help you impress your family!

 Introducing Chef John O’Neil [Dude Food Fire]

 Chef John O’Neil began cooking at the age of three when his mother caught him at the gas stove making “eggies” while standing on a chair.
 “I almost burned the house down,” Chef John says.
 “But, I’ve been interested in cooking all my life.”